 Asides from poor paint adhesion, the paint will be affected by stains especially if you used paint with a light color shade like white yellow.
 Since there is mold and moisture underneath the paint, painting over it without removing the paint means that the mold and moisture will bleed through the paint to cause brown patches on the paint.

-It will also be very difficult to seal the paint if you don’t remove the mold first because the sealant will also be affected by stains and moisture.
+It’s also difficult to seal the paint if you don’t remove the mold first because the sealant will also be affected by stains and moisture.
 If you use a clear sealant on mold, the result will be terrible.
 Painting over mold can also cause the paint to crack, bubble, and peel.

 So it is better to remove mold before you paint over it.
 You should also identify and fix whatever is causing mold to grow on your walls before removing the mold.
 This way, you’ll stop more mold from growing.